NSW Department of Planning and Environment

 Local development

-Lodging a Development Application
+Lodging a development application

 Complying development

 Complying development is a fast-track approval process for straightforward residential, commercial and industrial development.
-Complying development generally includes larger building works than exempt development.
-For this reason, ‘sign off’ by a building professional (known as a certifying authority) is needed.
-Provided the proposal fully meets specific development standards, it can be determined by a council or accredited certifier without the need for a full development application.
+It generally includes larger building works than exempt development.
+Your proposed works will need ‘sign off’ by a building professional, known as a certifying authority.

 Exempt development – no council approval needed